lizzieinvancouver/morasoilinoculation/docs/notes/seedGerminationConditionNotes.md

 **Vanderputten 1988:**

-- Used ratios of 1%, 15%, and 50% based on air dry weight
+- Used ratios of 1%, 15%, and 50% based on air dry weight of soil

 **Ma et al. 2018:**